 Sinoda News!

-We got a few more of our standard Sinoda boards, so we’ll be ready to play some games when we can safely meet up with people again, but Bill has also had a couple of variant boards made.
+We got a few more of our standard Sinoda boards.
+We’ll be ready to play some games when we can safely meet up with people again.
+Bill has also had a couple of variant boards made.
 We are constantly thinking about the best presentation for Sinoda, and have considered wooden boards, glass boards, and crystal dice.

 The clear board set up for 2 players.